kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/webaudio/games/en/index.md

 <h3 id="toc-tag">The missing link: Audio tag to Web Audio</h3>

-If this complexity isn't something your game needs, you plan on just using an `<audio>` tag for the background music, relying on the Web Audio API for everything else.
-Even if you go this route, there's now a way to bring `<audio>` contexts into the Web Audio API.
+Many game developers today use the `<audio>` tag for their background music, because it is well suited to streaming content.
+Now you can bring content from the `<audio>` tag into a Web Audio context.

 This technique can be useful since the `<audio>` tag can work with streaming content, which lets you immediately play the background music